Donor Bill of Rights

 - To expect that all relationships with individuals representing organizations of interest to the donor will be professional in nature.

 - To be informed whether those seeking donations are volunteers, employees of the organization or hired solicitors.

 - To have the opportunity for your name to be deleted from mailing lists that we may intend to share.

 - To feel free to ask questions when making a donation and to receive prompt, truthful and forthright answers.

-For more information about giving to The Dorothy Ley Hospice, please contact a member of our Resource Development team at (416) 626-0116, send an e-mail or donate online.
+For more information about giving to The Dorothy Ley Hospice, please contact a member of our Fund Development team at (416) 626-0116, send an e-mail or donate online.